top of page

 RESTLESS

-ME HEART RESTS IN GOD, AND TRUST IN HIM
+ME HEART RESTS IN GOD,

 DON'T YIELD TO DIVIDE